knownasilya/paratrooper/README.md

 The user + host address of the server, i.e. `root@yourserver.com` or `myname@123.23.211.23` or `deployuser@someinstance`.

-####branch

-The origin branch of your repo that paratrooper will pull from to make the deployment.

 ## Notes
 - Following a successful deploy, `pt` will wait a further 15 seconds (to account for the configured respawn limits of upstart) to verify the app process is still alive and well.